 YARPP uses a built-in algorithm to find related posts.
 It has a great template system, allows for thumbnails / text display, supports custom post types, and RSS feed display.

 If you are running a very large site, then YARPP can be very resource intensive.
 The pro version of the plugin solves this problem by performing heavy-lifting on YARPP’s own servers.

 Contextual Related Posts is another WordPress plugin to display related posts.
 It tries to improve relevancy by contextually matching posts.
 It can display related posts as thumbnails and text.

-Pros: For text only related posts, it works out of the box and has a simpler settings page.
+For text only related posts, it works out of the box and has a simpler settings page.
 It tries to use images inside a post as thumbnail when no featured image or post thumbnail is found.

-Cons: The plugin does not come with any template to display thumbnails.
+The plugin does not come with any template to display thumbnails.
 Instead it just displays thumbnail images in a bulleted list.
 Users can add their own CSS to style it, but beginner level users may find it difficult.

 We hope that this article helped you find the best related posts plugin for your WordPress website.
 Check out this guide for more tips on how to increase pageviews and reduce bounce rate in WordPress.
-For feedback and questions please leave a comment below.